alexanderkiel/lens-warehouse/README.md

-__This software is ALPHA, lacks documentation and has to be deployed in conjunction with other Lens modules.__
+__Please start at the [Top-Level Lens Repo][6].__

 # Lens Warehouse Service

 [![Build Status](https://travis-ci.org/alexanderkiel/lens-warehouse.svg?branch=master)](https://travis-ci.org/alexanderkiel/lens-warehouse)

-The data warehouse component of the Lens system which is one of several backend services.
+The data warehouse service of the Lens system which is one of several backend services.
+The data warehouse service holds the medical study data which can be queried.

 ## Usage with Leiningen